Vegetarian Stuffed Tomatoes with Rice

 Yes!
 You can prepare and stuff the tomatoes up to a day in advance.
 Cover and refrigerate them, then bake just before serving.
 You may need to add a few extra minutes to the baking time if starting from cold.

-Refrigerator: Store in an airtight container in the refrigerator and consume within 3 days.
+Refrigerator: Store in an airtight container and consume within 3 days.

 Freezer: I don't recommend freezing these tomatoes.